-CBHA was called into being by a group of community citizens who wanted to guarantee equal access to health care to all people living and working within Othello’s trade area.
-In late 1971, a small group of concerned people gathered to brainstorm solutions to the healthcare crisis created by the growth of population, lack of physicians and low reimbursement to physicians from public assistance.
+CBHA was founded by a group of community citizens who wanted to guarantee equal access to health care to all people living and working within Othello’s trade area.
+In late 1971, a small group of concerned people gathered to brainstorm solutions to the healthcare crisis created by the growth of population, lack of physicians and low reimbursement to medical providers from public assistance.
 They wanted to find a way to financially support the medically indigent and to respond to the special needs of the migrants and seasonal farm workers and bring preventive medicine and educational programs to their doorsteps.

-The small group found a lot of opposition to their vision, but continued to persevere.
-Their struggle made news at local and national levels and finally perseverance paid off.
+This small group found a lot of opposition to their vision, but continued to push forward.
+Their struggle made national news and finally perseverance paid off.
 The clinic opened with one staff physician working out of four exam rooms, and the first patient was seen in August 1973.
-The demand for services continued to grow in the Othello area, and in 1976 the clinic and administrative offices moved into its current location.
-Our paradigm of Family Medicine has proven to be exceedingly successful and obviously fills a health care void in rural Eastern Washington.
+We now support three clinics in Adams County and offer a full range of services including Medical, Dental, Eye Care, Behavioral Health, and Family Service programs.
+Our paradigm of Family Medicine has proven to be exceedingly successful and obviously fills a healthcare void in rural Eastern Washington.

 2016 – 2018 Roadmap to Quality

 CBHA has a strong tradition of expanding access to health care and providing high-quality, comprehensive services to the communities we support.
 We will continue to use Studer’s Five Pillar model (Services, Quality, People, Finance, and Growth), as we have done in the past.
 But we are adding a new one … the Community pillar, a key component for more fully integrating our clinics with the families and communities we serve.
 These pillars continue to provide the framework for setting our organizational goals and direction for services for the current 2016 – 2018 Strategic Plan.